patrickcapaldo/patrickcapaldo.github.io/_projects/delta_day.md

 # Journal

+## Wednesday, 20 March 2024

+* Features:
+    * Category counting table now displaying data correctly.
+* Development:
+    * Previous implementation was attempting to parse the entry text to extract the category and count from there.
+Instead, simply store the categories in a table when they are entered and keep a global variable counter.
+Then access that global variable whenever the table should be updated.
+Also, rows were being set to zero and never updated, now they are set to the length of the category dictionary (i.e., number of categories known).

 ## Tuesday, 19 March 2024

 * Ideation: Wanting a tool to fight analysis paralysis and reward just starting/doing things.